Thysbelon/Web-Chiptune-Player/README.md

 # Web-Chiptune-Player
 A library to allow frontend web programmers to embed chiptune into their websites.

+You can play back a song with infinite looping, 2 loops and a fade.
+You can generate an `<audio>` element for playback controls.
+You can render a chiptune then download it as a wav file.

 It is currently a work in progress.
 It can only play SPC and PSF files at the moment.

 This repository will be a combination of all my other web chiptune repositories.